PedroManse/stt/README.md

-# STCK

-###### This describes what the language *should* be, *not necessarily* what it is

-Pronounced as "stack", STCK is a simple scripting language made to be embedded in other rust programs.
+# A simple scripting language made to be embedded in other rust programs.

 It's also made to be as simple as possible to parse and execute.